abaglione/intellicare-engagement/README.md

 This code was co-authored by Lihua Cai and Anna Baglione.

-Data were collected by Dr. Phil Chow and colleagues.
+Data were collected by Dr. Phil Chow and colleagues and were used with permission.

 This README template was adapted with permission from one of [@TylerSpears](https://github.com/TylerSpears/)' templates.